 As for the second method, you’ll see how you can enhance existing water reflections alongside sky replacements for some captivating editing effects.
 Let’s get started!

-How To Create A Water Reflection From Scratch In Photoshop
+How To Make A Reflection From Scratch In Photoshop

-First, let’s learn how to make a water reflection from scratch — this means we’ll create both a body of water and the reflection on the surface.
+First, let’s learn how to make a reflection in Photoshop from scratch — this means we’ll create both a reflective surface and a reflection on the surface.

 First, you’ll need to open up the image you’d like to work with in Photoshop.
 You can do this by clicking the Open button on the start page or by heading to File > Open.

 Select the file you want to edit and double-click to open it in a new Photoshop document.

 Because we’re flipping the image and adding it to the bottom, we’ll need the canvas to be twice the size it is now.
 To double the size, head to Image > Canvas Size.